 Planning your trip

 Tell your CF team about your travel plans as soon as you can - preferably before you've booked the trip!
 They can give you appropriate travel advice and arrange any necessary tests, such as the 'fit to fly' test, as well as any treatments or documentation you may need.
 They can also advise you on which activities are suitable.
-For example, two things to avoid on holiday are:
+For example, two things your CF team may suggest that you avoid while on holiday are:

 - Scuba diving - changes in pressure in the lungs during a dive could cause a collapsed lung or a pneumothorax - a build-up of air in the space between the lung and the chest wall.